 Stuffed Peppers – Any Colour

-I have used green peppers in this recipe as they are my favourite.
-You could use red, orange or yellow peppers – or a mix so that a person gets eg half a red pepper and half a yellow pepper.
+I have used green peppers in this recipe but you can use red, orange or yellow peppers – or a mix so that a person gets perhaps half a red pepper and half a yellow pepper.
+They all taste slightly different – it is just a matter of personal preference.
 The only preparation required is to cut in half length ways, cut out the pith and seeds and lay them in a baking tray.

 Local peppers are plentiful in late summer.
 Check your local food supplier to see what different shapes and types of pepper are available.
 They tend to be available from supermarkets all year round.